aleksandarTcode/bloglaravel/README.md

 # Blog Laravel 8 app

 This is an example of Laravel 8 blog app.
 It has three types of users: non-logged-in users, logged-in users, and admin users.
+User can register its own account and log in with it, or use GitHub OAuth to authenticate.

 ## Non-logged-in users